nebbles/SPR/logbook/readme.md

 The following plots analyse only the deltas between the current frame and previous frame, as images are streamed into the monitoring class.
 After manually analysing the images a threshold of `10` was used and the monitoring system flagged each point at which the deltas were larger than the threshold.

 This shows where the false positives occur, as errors such as parts being knocked out of position were easily detectable.
+These are most prominent in a few particular areas.

+1. In the first few layers.
+These are often the noisiest in the entire stack, as full layer infill causes varying reflections based on the lighting conditions of the particular set-up.
+1. Scene lighting variance.
+Shadows, or high refelctance due to inconsistent lighting conditions in the environment around the camera set up can cause variations that trigger tight thresholds on the detector.
+1. Potentially, the last few layers.
+This is due to the same reasons as the first few layers of a print, where full layer infill can cause adverse lighting affects for the camera.

 <p align="center"><img width="100%" src="logbook-images/20190523001.png" alt="image"></p>
 <p align="center"><img width="100%" src="logbook-images/20190523002.png" alt="image"></p>